ringcentral/ringcentral-embeddable/docs/disable-features.md

 To pass `disableConferenceInvite` on adapter.js uri or iframe src uri as upper example.

+## Disable Meeting feature

+To pass `disableMeeting` on adapter.js uri or iframe src uri as upper example.

 ## Enable Glip feature

 Glip feature is in beta.
 It is disabled it by default.
 To enable it: